LeNomDesFleurs/NOI-VCVRACK/README.md

 Sinensis is a parallel band-pass bank (6 of them).<br>
 The two big knobs set the frequency and the Q of all filters (it oscillate at high Q).<br>
-The normal ones set the number of band and the relationship between them (ratio).<br>
+The normal ones set the number of band and the relationship between them ("ratio").<br>
+If a frequency goes beyond 15kHz or 20Hz, it is folded back in audible range.<br>
-For exemple, if you set the frequency to 2000Hz, ratio to 1.5 and band parameter to 3:<br>
+If you set the frequency to 2000Hz, ratio to 1.5 and band parameter to 3:<br>
 You'll get 3 bandpassed version of your sound at 2000Hz, 3000Hz and 4500Hz.<br>
 Here with white noise in input.<br>